 Sleeman: through multiple changes, does a user get different answers?
 Trabant: No, changes are accumulating, so the set is always added to.

-Strollo: tracking is not linked with when the operator (and time series) actually changed, this is also important.
+Strollo: tracking is not linked with when the operator (and time series) actually changed, this is also important, possibly addressed in the metadata versioning.

 Ahern: this could be federated across multiple federated centers if such a service is adopted as an FDSN standard.